theupdateframework/taps/tap3.md

 The problem is that TUF presently does not have a mechanism to support the AND relation in delegations.
-In other words, it is currently not possible to specify that a combination of roles must sign the same metadata about the target.
+In other words, it is currently not possible to specify that a combination of roles must sign the same hashes and length of the target.

 #Specification